nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 # unlisted: true
 ---

-Today is the day for the inevitable: Nue becomes a "standards-first web framework".
+Today the inevitable happens: Nue becomes a "standards-first web framework".
 It strips away the artificial layers between you and the web, taking modern **HTML**, **CSS**, and **JavaScript** to their absolute peak.
 This solves two major issues in frontend development:

 ## 1: The frontend engineering problem